pypiserver/pypiserver/README.rst

 Installation and Usage/Quickstart
 =================================
 pypiserver will work with python 2.5, 2.6 and 2.7.
-It will *not* work with python versions >= 3 or < 2.5.
+Python 3 support
+has been added with version 0.4.0.

 Run the following commands to get your PyPI server up and running::